masonrogers/PodcastAssistant/README.md

 ## 1 — Core Functionality

-- On startup, the bootstrapper first ensures PySide6 is installed so the Qt progress window can launch.
+- On startup, the bootstrapper first ensures PySide6 and FFmpeg are installed so the Qt progress window can launch.
 The window then installs any remaining dependencies with a progress bar before starting the main application.
 - Accept multiple audio files (browse or drag-drop).
 The file list supports